 On the flipside is Eleanor, her one ace against Henry’s plan to make John King her retention of the Aquitaine, a strategically important region Henry desires to possess, but Eleanor holds dear and intends to bequeath to Richard instead, thereby insuring a future power struggle between her two sons.
 Of course, the wrinkle herein is neither is fit to rule; John, the slovenly and pimple-faced stunted adolescent, easily swayed by his misguided devotion to Geoffrey – who is loyal to no one except himself – and Richard, whose keen militaristic intellect and stern maturity bear the scars of a wounded childhood.
 This continues to haunt and slowly erode his sanity.
 Neither would make a good King for obvious reasons.
 Determined he should work out the kinks to his plan during the pending Christmas holidays, Henry commands his trusted advisor, William Marshal (Nigel Stock) to gather his scattered progenies to Chinon.

-Christmas is destined to be flawed by the reunification of these warring factions under one roof at Chinon.
+The Christmas reunification of these warring factions under one roof at Chinon is destined to rupture these fragile familial bonds.
 Almost immediately, Eleanor pledges Henry a rough time of things.
 John, willy-nilly and blinded by his allegiance to Geoffrey, is both acrimonious and confrontational toward Richard.
 Eleanor, however, calls each of her sons out in tandem, exposing their deficiencies to one another.
 You can’t fool mama, I suppose.
-And Eleanor is, after all, most interested in goading her excommunicated husband with incessant anecdotes; how she first bed his late father, and throughout their marriage was passionately intertwined with some of Henry’s most ardent detractors and closest friends; forcing him to reconsider his loyalties at court.
+And Eleanor is, after all, most interested in goading her excommunicated husband with insidious anecdotes; how she first bed his late father, and throughout their marriage was passionately intertwined with some of Henry’s most ardent detractors and closest friends; forcing him to reconsider his loyalties at court.
 Mere lies or cynically unvarnished truths, exposed at last and much too difficult to digest?
 Who can tell?
-Eleanor is a devious hellcat, conniving one moment, tenderly affectionate the next; using her soft spoken intellect to weed out the darker veracities concealed deep within.
+Eleanor is a devious hellcat, conniving one moment, tenderly affectionate the next, employing soft-spoken intellect to weed out the darker veracities concealed deeper within.

-The Lion in Winter is not particularly interesting in resolving any of these plot points in any concrete way.
+The Lion in Winter is not particularly interested in resolving any of these plot points in any concrete way.
 Henry briefly entertains the clumsy notion to free the Queen from Salisbury Tower; the price for her freedom the relinquishment of all rights to the Aquitaine.
 It is an offer fraught with incalculable dangers and uncertainty – particularly for Eleanor, who is bitter and starved for the opportunity to be free of her confinement once and for all.
-Alas, Henry has proven himself to be a fairly ineffectual King; fickle in his decisions: first, to imprison his boys in the dungeons of Chinon for the rest of their natural born days in order to satisfy Alais’ request to marry and procreate.
+Alas, Henry has proven to be a fairly ineffectual King; fickle in his decisions: first, to imprison his boys in the dungeons of Chinon for the rest of their natural born days in order to satisfy Alais’ request to marry and procreate.
 Seizing the opportunity to bribe a guard, Eleanor skulks off to the dungeon to free John, Richard and Geoffrey, instructing her sons with knives to rise up against their father.
 Too bad, blood proves far thicker than water.
 Henry’s arrival at the dungeon is met by temporary conflict.
 Enraged, Henry challenges his boys to take up arms against him.
-But even Richard is unable to challenge his father.
+But even Richard is unable to finish the job.
 Coward that he is, John flees, followed by Geoffrey.
-Richard is disillusioned, storming off in a huff.
+Richard is disillusioned, startled perhaps to discover his own conscience, and storms off in a huff.
 Alais now realizes her dreams of marrying Henry can never be.
 His heart, indeed – if begrudgingly – belongs to Eleanor.
-At the movie’s end, nothing is decided, Eleanor happily departing on the royal barge for her return to Salisbury Tower with Henry promising her release for Easter.
+At the movie’s bittersweet finale, nothing is decided.
+Eleanor departs on the royal barge and note of queer satisfaction for her return to Salisbury Tower with Henry promising her release for Easter.

 Referencing its title from the latter period in Henry II’s reign, The Lion in Winter is an extraordinary medieval soap opera.
 It rarely devolves into fits of subjective pique.
 James Goldman’s erudite screenplay is occasionally slavish in its politicized platitudes.
-But these are counterbalanced by an even wittier spate of salaciousness situated in a place of less than cerebral palace intrigues; also, by the expertly nuanced performances put forth by this superior cast.
-Goldman has taken every human frailty, the malicious and the fractured, and condensed both its sincerity and sinfulness into a compendium of ambition and greed.
+But these are counterbalanced by an even wittier spate of salacious barbs situated in a place of less than cerebral palace intrigues; also, by the expertly nuanced performances put forth by the film’s superior cast.
+Goldman has taken every human frailty, the malicious and the fractured, and condensed its sincerity and sinfulness into a compendium of as compelling and unbridled ambition and greed.
 The joy and the magic to be derived from this consolidated exercise is almost exclusive to the hurly-burly between Hepburn’s queenly harridan and O’Toole’s curmudgeonly liege, more emasculated pussycat than teething lion.
 Douglas Slocombe’s cinematography captures the bleakness in this winter’s tale, both figuratively and literally.